nasa/cumulus-orca/website/docs/developer/research/research-localstack.md

 Open the docker desktop and click on the container's CLI to open the container.
 Install the AWS CLI to run CLI commands in the docker container.

-    pip install --trusted-host pypi.org --trusted-host files.pythonhosted.org awscli-local
-:::note
+:::tip
-AWSlocal is a thin wrapper around the aws command line interface for use with LocalStack.
-This prevents the need for specifying --endpoint-url everytime aws cli command is run.
-The container is now ready to test AWS services locally.
+`awslocal` is a thin wrapper around the AWS CLI for use with LocalStack.
+This prevents the need for specifying `--endpoint-url` every-time the AWS CLI command is run.
+To install `awslocal`, run:
+`pip install --trusted-host pypi.org --trusted-host files.pythonhosted.org awscli-local`
 :::

-### Examples of AWS services deployed using localstack
-Some examples of CLI commands and their corresponding outputs are shown below.
+:::  Examples of AWS services deployed using localstack Some examples of CLI commands and their corresponding outputs are shown below.
 ```commandline